Cancer is when cells in the body

 likely to develop the cancer.

-part on how big the tumor is or how it has spread - called advanced
+Treatment depends on the stage, how big the tumor is or how it has spread - called advanced

 prostate cancer or if it has spread,